Not Just How Much, But Where: Decomposing Epistemic Uncertainty into Per-Class Contributions: Selective Prediction for Diabetic Retinopathy

 \subsection{Results}

 \paragraph{Theory validation.} Before evaluating downstream performance, we verify the additive decomposition~\eqref{eq:additive}: $\sum_k C_k$ and exact MI achieve Pearson $r = 0.988$ and Spearman $r = 0.998$ across all $7{,}948$ test samples (Figure~\ref{fig:theory-validation}), confirming the second-order approximation preserves epistemic uncertainty rankings.
-The skewness diagnostic~(Section~\ref{sec:skewness}) shows $C_k$ is reliable ($\rho_k < 0.3$) for ${>}94\%$ of safe-class samples and $82\%$/$63\%$ of Grade~2/3 respectively; full distributions in Appendix~\ref{app:skewness}.
+The skewness diagnostic~(Section~\ref{sec:skewness}) shows $C_k$ is reliable ($\rho_k < 0.3$) for ${>}94\%$ of safe-class samples and $82\%$/$63\%$ of Grade~2/3 respectively.
+Because the cutoff is a practical tolerance rather than a universal constant, we also sweep thresholds $\tau \in \{0.1,0.2,0.3,0.5\}$ in Appendix~\ref{app:skewness}.
+Tightening the criterion to $\tau=0.1$ lowers the reliable fraction for critical grades to roughly $68$--$75\%$, while relaxing it to $\tau=0.5$ raises it to $93$--$97\%$.
+The qualitative pattern is stable across thresholds: safe classes remain highly reliable, whereas rare critical classes are the most sensitive to higher-order Taylor terms.

 \paragraph{Main results.} Table~\ref{tab:selective-bnn} reports AUSC and Critical~FNR at 80\% coverage with bootstrap CIs. $C_{\text{crit\_max}}$ achieves the lowest AUSC ($0.285$), reducing the area under the selective risk curve by 34.7\% relative to MI ($0.436$, $p < 0.005$) and by 56.2\% relative to Sale\_EU\_crit ($0.650$, $p < 0.005$).
 At the clinically relevant 80\% coverage operating point, $C_{\text{crit\_max}}$ achieves FNR $0.302$, compared to $0.339$ for MI and $0.409$ for Sale\_EU\_crit.
 Figure~\ref{fig:selective-main} visualises these results: $C_{\text{crit\_max}}$ dominates across the full coverage range (left), with non-overlapping bootstrap interquartile ranges against scalar baselines (right).
 The improvement over raw variance is especially striking.
 Sale\_EU\_crit and Var\_crit (AUSC $0.650$ and $0.606$) perform \emph{worse than entropy} ($0.604$), confirming that boundary suppression~(Lemma~\ref{lem:boundary}) severely confounds unnormalised variance for critical classes with $\mu_k \approx 0.06$.
 The $1/\mu_k$ normalisation in $C_k$ corrects precisely this: Grade~3 has mean probability $\sim$0.06, giving entropy curvature $\sim$17, so even small variance there carries large information-theoretic weight.
 This normalisation benefit is robust to the choice of inference method: a deep ensemble \citep{lakshminarayanan2017simple} of five members yields $C_{\text{crit\_max}}$ AUSC $0.390$ vs.\ $0.447$ for Sale\_EU\_crit ($12.9\%$ reduction; Appendix~\ref{app:deep-ensemble}).